On the distribution of the Hodge locus: Preliminaries

 \subsection{Period map and Hodge varieties}

 Let $\G:= \G_S$ be the generic Mumford-Tate group of $S$ for $\VV$.
-Any point $s \in S$ defines a morphism of real algebraic groups $h_s: \bS \to \G_\RR$.
+Any point $\tilde{s}$ of the universal cover $\widetilde{S^{\an}}$ of $S^\an$ defines a morphism of real algebraic groups $h_{\tilde{s}}: \bS \to \G_\RR$.
 All such morphisms belong to the same connected component $D= D_S$ of a $\G(\RR)$-conjugacy class in $\Hom (\bS, \G_\RR)$, which has a natural structure of complex analytic space (see \cite[Proposition 3.1]{klin}).
 The space $D$ is a so-called \emph{Mumford-Tate domain}, a refinement of the classical period domain for $\VV$ defined by Griffiths.
 The pair $(\G, D)$ is a connected Hodge datum in the sense of \cite[Section 3.1]{klin}, called the generic Hodge datum of $\VV$.
-The $\ZZ$VHS $\VV$ is entirely described by its holomorphic period map
+The $\ZZ$VHS $\VV$ is entirely described by its holomorphic period map Here $\Gamma \subset \G(\ZZ)$ is a finite index subgroup and $\Gamma \backslash D$ is the associated connected \emph{Hodge variety} (see \cite[Definition 3.18 and below]{klin}).
+We denote by $\tilde{\Phi}: \widetilde{S^{\an}} \to D$ the lift of $\Phi$ at the level of universal coverings.